tyleretters/nor.the-rn.info/collections/_posts/2020-04-23-the-covid-19-pandemic-day-44.md

 Being an adult is all, "How are you going to make rent this month and pay down your student debt?"

-But if I believe in any one of my four futures sketched out... it seems I should found one of those HazMat startups?
+But if I believe in any one of my four futures sketched out... it seems I should found one of those hazmat startups?

-Until now I've lived under the reasonable assumption that science and reason would shield me from the biological horrors of something like a pandemic.
+Until now I've lived under the reasonable assumption that science and technology would shield me from the biological horrors of something like a pandemic.
 And the one-two punch of neoliberalism and democracy would smooth out any bumps to our regularly scheduled programming.
 My life would be, more or less, the same as it has always been.

 ---